LauraSkak/NanoCAH/README.md

 The input parameters:

-* maxdiff - The maximal SNP difference, used for merging blocks.
-(DEFAULT: 2)
+* max_diff - The maximal SNP difference, used for merging blocks.
+(DEFAULT: 8)
-* minimum_overlap - The minimal identical overlap between blocks, used for low variance merging.
+* minimum_overlap - The minimal identical overlap between blocks or between read and block, used for low variance merging.
 (DEFAULT: 3)
 * minimum_count - The minimum SNP representation count for a SNP to remain usable.
 (DEFAULT: 2)
 * minimum_depth - The minimum read count at a particular SNP position, is used for block splitting.
 (DEFAULT: 3)
 * minimum_coverage - The minimum read count in one block, is used in read selection.
 (DEFAULT: 5)
+* max_iterations - Implemented to prevent infinite while loops.
+(DEFAULT: 10)
+* max_variance - The maximal allowed variance in a usable SNP.
+Is used to remove SNPs that are heterozygotic due to being located in an errorprone region.
+(DEFAULT: 25)
+* minimum_identity - The minimum required identity to merge two blocks with high confidence SNPs.
+Used in final merging.
+(DEFAULT: 0.9)
+* minimum_pct_overlap - The minimal identical percentage overlap between blocks or between read and block, used for final merging.
+(DEFAULT: 0.5)

 ##### Creating data dictionaries